 In Germany, he is an independent consultant and organizes seminar-lectures on the legal aspects of information technologies and Internet regulation at the Duale Hochschule Baden-Württemberg (DHBW) in Mannheim.
 He holds the following certifications:

-- Data Protection Supervisor (Datenschutzbeaufragter Zertificat DSB-TÜV) from TÜV SÜD Akademie (2013).
+- Data Protection Supervisor in Germany (Datenschutzbeaufragter Zertificat DSB-TÜV) from TÜV SÜD Akademie (2013).

 - Training certification on technical and legal aspects of cybercrime for Judges and Prosecutors from the Academy of European Law (ERA) (2013).

-He is a member of the Mexican Talent Network, Chapter Germany.
 Ontario’s Information and Privacy Commissioner appointed him “Privacy by Design Ambassador in Mexico” in November 2011.
 He is also a Fellow Member at the European

-He has participated as speaker in many workshops and seminars from international and regional organizations related with the analysis of legal and international policies in the fields of cybercrime, information security, privacy, data protection policies like the Council of Europe (CoE), the Organization of American States (OAS), the Organization for Economic Cooperation and Development and the United Nations, as well as in academic seminars and national and international conferences in said fields.
+He is regularly invited to participate as an expert in workshops and seminars of international and regional organizations related with the analysis of legal and international policies in the fields of cybercrime, information security, privacy and data protection like the Council of Europe (CoE), the Organization of American States (OAS), the Organization for Economic Cooperation and Development (OECD) and the United Nations, as well as in academic seminars and national and international conferences in said fields.

-He has lived, studied and worked in Mexico, United Kingdom, USA, Canada, Belgium, Spain and Germany.
-He is a big fan of independent & alternative rock.
-He plays soccer, basketball and tennis, enjoys art exhibitions and loves international gastronomy.
+Cristos has lived, studied and worked in Mexico, United Kingdom, United States, Canada, Germany, Belgium and Spain.
+He is a big fan of alternative rock and independent music and he practices soccer, basketball and tennis and loves attending art exhibitions and tasting international gastronomy.